nandabritto/Search_your_brand/README.md

 + As App Owner Stories, I would like to be able to provide …

 1. a simple, straightforward intuitive user experience;
 2. clear output data on the terminal or cloud storage;
 3. user's feedback in case of wrong input.
+4. give the user the possibility to restart app in case of fatal errors.

 ## Functional Scope